Owen000/VantaOS/README.md

 #2 Kernel

-Most of this code is going to be cobbled together from different sites and stackoverflow as I stumble through figuring it all out.
+Most of this code isn't mine and is from different sites.
+I am just working on figuring it all out and am making progress.